Updated: August 24th, 2020

 Your boy can prepare imaginary meals for the family now and the next minute, he is a celebrity chef.
 Your girl can tell you she is busy doing her play dishes and the next instance, she is preparing treats for her dog.

-Many play kitchens come with lots of engaging features that your child can play with them for hours on end.
+Many play kitchens come with lots of engaging and realistic features that your child can play with them for hours on end.

 It helps with fine motor skills